Arkansas Sports Betting in 2025: Top AR Sportsbooks and DFS sites

 Why Betly is the best sports betting site in Arkansas

-Arkansas only has three options when it comes to online sports betting providers, and Betly is the clear top choice.
+Arkansas only has three online sports betting options, and Betly is the clear top choice.
 While bettors won't be blown away by the key features of the site, it is extremely user-friendly and covers all of the major sports.

-Their current welcome offer is a $250 risk-free bet and is a good starting point to get into Arkansas sports betting.
+Their current welcome offer is a $100 bonus bet and it's a good starting point to get into Arkansas sports betting.
 No promo code is required.

 Live betting is the best thing Betly has going for it at the moment, but we are hopeful that features like early cash out and live streaming will become available.
 Betly is now available in Arkansas, West Virginia, and Tennessee.